rak-n-rok/Krake/docs/admin/variables.rst

     keystone_port
         Central IdP keystone port
     secgroup_name
-        Secure group name
+        Security group name
     flavor
-        Flavor manage the sizing for the compute, memory and storage capacity of the host floating_ip
+        Flavor manages the sizing for the compute, memory and storage capacity of the host floating_ip
         Enables the use of public IP address git_branch
-        Krake branch name
+        Git branch name

 devstack.yml